 Whether you're joyriding by car or paddling the Dordogne River, this town — a strong contender on all the "cutest towns in France" lists, is a must-see.

 Back on the river, delights are revealed with each bend.
 The river's current varies depending on how much rain they've had.
 It's been dry and today it's slow…perfect for a relaxing glide.

 Beynac's brooding, cliff-crowning château soars 500 feet above the Dordogne River.
 Its design was state-of-the-art in its day.
 And it comes with a view fit for a king.
-During the Hundred Years' War — more than a century of skirmishes between the French and English in the 13 and 14 hundreds — the castle of Beynac was on the front lines.
+During the Hundred Years' War — more than a century of skirmishes between the French and the English back in the 13- and 1400s — the castle of Beynac was on the front lines.
 The sparsely furnished castle takes you back.
-Stone oil lamps light the way; in the knights' mess hall, you almost feel like cooks are just taking a break.
+Stone lamps light the way.
+In the knights' mess hall, you almost feel like the cooks are just taking a break.
 And even back then there were manners: park your sword at the end of the table.

-During the Hundred Years War the Castle of Beynac flip-flopped several times between French and English control.
+During the Hundred Years' War the castle of Beynac flip-flopped between French and English control several times.
 Negotiations were worked out in this room.